 Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.

-An IUD is left in place for 3, 5, or 10 years, depending on the type, or until the woman wants the device removed.
+An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until the woman wants the device removed.
 IUDs must be inserted and removed by a doctor or other health care practitioner.
 Insertion takes only a few minutes.
+Insertion may be painful, so an anesthetic may be injected into the cervix before the IUD is inserted.
 Removal is also quick and usually causes minimal discomfort.

 IUDs prevent pregnancy by